 - Continue to mix on medium speed for 3 to 5 minutes (a bit longer if using hand mixer) until lightened in color and fluffy.

-- Add the eggs one at a time mixing until the yellow of the yolk disappears.
+- Add the room temperature eggs one at a time mixing until the yellow of the yolk disappears.

-- Alternately add the flour mixture and the buttermilk mixture, beginning and ending with the dry ingredients (3 additions of dry ingredients and 2 of liquid ingredients).
+- With the mixer on low speed, alternately add the flour mixture and the buttermilk mixture, beginning and ending with the dry ingredients (3 additions of dry ingredients and 2 of liquid ingredients).
+After last addition, mix just until combined.

 - Bake at 350 degrees for 23 to 28 minutes or until a toothpick inserted in the center comes out clean or with just a few crumbs attached.
 Let cool in pans 5 to 10 minutes then turn out.